 - Check the Boating Safety Guide on the Links page to see what the requirement is for your boat.
 Later in the guide, it will give you a picture and a brief overview of the types of flares and how to use them.
 Note that all flares are good for four years from the date of manufacture.

 - Parachute flares (Type A) are considered the best for most situations.
-They stay high and burn brightly, so give the best chance of being seen at a distance.
+The rocket takes the flare at least 300m above the vessel.
+It then descends slowly under parachute and burns brightly, so gives the best chance of being seen at a distance.
 But they are the most expensive.

-- Multi-star flares (Type B) go high, but immediately drop back down.
+- Multi-star flares (Type B) are like a Roman Candle, they go high, but immediately drop back down.
 They are also not as bright as a parachute flare.
 They are visible at a greater range than a hand held flare, but briefly.
 Remember you need two stars to equal one flare.

-- Hand Held flares (Type C) cannot be seen for long distances, but are very bright.
+- Hand Held flares (Type C) generally cannot be seen for long distances (as you are likely holding it only 2 or 3 metres above sea level), but are brighter than a star, and burn longer.

-- Smoke Flares (type D) work best to be seen by a passing aircraft.
+- Smoke Flares (type D) work best for being seen by a passing aircraft.
 Type D usually cannot be part of your vessel's equipment requirement, as they can only be used in daylight.

 - Here is a link to a short YouTube Video outlining most types of flares and their use.
 It doesn't cover type B (star), and Coast Guard Stations no longer accept expired flares..